yousuf-e/giftogram-take-home/README.md

 - [ ] SQL dump

 - [ ] evaluate security and usability

+## Evaluations
+- use a pool instead of connection for the db
+- creating the tables if not exists on connection (not sure how to do that for mysql + docker yet .. will figure out later)
+- more graceful error handling for db connection failure
+-